soenkehahn/wai-ghcjs/README.md

   typescript, minifying, etc.)
 - `wai-shake` could have a production mode, where it performs the build steps at application startup once.
+- travis could execute the test-suite.
+(Currently the test-suite depends on `ghcjs` in the `$PATH`, but that takes very long to install.
+Don't have a good idea how to deal with this.)